prahladyeri/prahladyeri.github.io/_posts/2016-06-29-was-buying-linkedin-a-good-decision-by-microsoft.md

 ---
 layout: post
-title: "Was buying LinkedIn a good decision by Microsoft?"
+title: Was buying LinkedIn a good decision by Microsoft?
 tags: linkedin microsoft business
 ---